 Dealey Plaza - Dallas, Texas

-The window is left "open" as it was the day of the assassination.
-Oswald's rifle was found behind a stack of boxes nearby.
+The window is left “open” as it was the day of the assassination.

-Subsequent investigations and test-firings of identical rifles show that Oswald, an accomplished former Marine marksman, could have easily fired the three shots in the time period, and that the shot that killed the president was "not particularly difficult."
-The facts surrounding this fateful day will be forever shrouded in mystery and subject to the vagaries of conspiracy theorists.
+Subsequent investigations and test-firings of identical rifles show that Oswald, an accomplished former Marine marksman, could have easily fired the three shots in the time period, and that the shot that killed the president was “not particularly difficult.”

 Elm Street looking north

-Dealey Plaza - National
+Dealey Plaza - Dallas, Texas Dealey Plaza - National Historic Landmark plaque

 Historic Landmark plaque